dcastrop/SessionCL/vagrant/README.md

 - JRE 8 (for OpenCL SDK)
 - clang + LLVM (dev)

+The VM is in https://imperiallondon-my.sharepoint.com/personal/cn06_ic_ac_uk/Documents/package.box?csf=1&e=849709fd054947eba048a72e76feb2f5

-Simply use vagrant to setup a virtual machine:
+Simply use vagrant to setup a virtual machine (from scratch):

     $ vagrant up # in this directory with Vagrantfile

+Or use the precompiled VM:

+    $ vagrant init package.box # from link above

 Then use ssh to access the machine: